brentgroves/bps-notes/README.md

 list m2m tables used in bps
-export list of bps views and tables into m2m make m2m backup
+export list of bps views and tables into m2m attempt m2m backup from busche-sql-1, hartselle-sql

-make backup of cribmaster,toollist,docmanagement
+attempt backup of cribmaster,toollist,docmanagement from busche-sql-1 and hartselle-sql

 add scrapscan to source control add reports to source control